janus-idp/backstage-showcase/docs/monitoring-and-logging.md

 # Setting up Metrics Monitoring and Logging for Backstage Showcase

-The Backstage Showcase provides a `/metrics` endpoint that provides Prometheus metrics about your backstage application.
-This endpoint can be used to monitor your backstage instance using Prometheus and Grafana.
+The Backstage Showcase provides a `/metrics` endpoint on port `9464` (for application metrics) and `9463` (for host metrics) that provides OpenTelemetry metrics about your backstage application.
+This endpoint can be used to monitor your backstage instance using OpenTelemetry and Grafana.

+**Note**: Due to a limitation, the host and application metrics are exposed on separate ports.
+This is to be improved by making all metrics accessible on the same port (9464) in a future release.
+This guide will ONLY work with the application metrics from NodeJs and Backstage.

 When deploying Backstage Showcase onto a kubernetes cluster with the [RHDH Helm chart](https://github.com/redhat-developer/rhdh-chart) or the [RHDH Operator](https://github.com/janus-idp/operator), monitoring and logging for your RHDH instance can be configured using the following steps.